brytonh/brytonh.github.io/_posts/2021-02-13-Poor-Mans-BFD.md

 ---

-So here we are, configuring <span style="color:green">RPM and event-options.</span> I'm just going to drop the code snippets and explain it.
+So here we are, configuring <strong><span style="color:green">RPM and event-options.</span></strong> I'm just going to drop the code snippets and explain it.

 ```
 [edit]